Centennial Towers (first and second year residents)

 In Halls, rooms are arranged in a rectangle around a central bathroom and elevator, while in J-Mac, rooms run along a hallway with the bathroom at one end.
 Students in Towers share a bathroom and small kitchen in a suite.
 Towers rooms are arranged in a rectangle around a central laundry room and storage rooms.

-Once you've chosen which building you'd like to live in, submit your housing application and your housing deposit.
+Once you've chosen which building you'd like to live in, submit your housing application.

 Some of the Benefits to Living on Campus

 - Convenience- All the halls are right on campus, with short walks to classrooms, the athletic center, and light rail.

 - Safety precautions- You need a keycard to get into the residential parts of our buildings, and the halls have front desks staffed 24/7.